FAQ

 • Will you offer custom builds or fitting options?

-For the Foundry Edition — customization will be limited, but not absent.
+For our inaugural run of irons — customization will be limited, but not absent.

 To keep this first run truly small-batch and hand-built, ORE irons will come standard with Dynamic Gold S300 shafts, the classic choice for forged blade irons.
 Full shaft customization will expand in future runs once preorder volume supports flexible ordering from True Temper.